arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   strftime(buffer, 32, "%k:%M:%S", &t);
   return String(buffer);
 }

 ```

 This sketch uses `WiFi.h`, `NTPClient.h`, and `mbed_mktime.h` libraries and methods to connect to a specific Wi-Fi® network using the provided credentials (network name and password).
 Once the internet connection has been established, the code synchronizes with a Network Time Protocol (NTP) server, using the `NTPClient.h` library, to obtain the current Coordinated Universal Time (UTC).
 This time is then converted to local time and used to set the device's internal RTC, thanks to the functionalities provided by `mbed_mktime.h` methods.

-From there, the sketch enters an infinite loop where, every 5 seconds, it updates the RTC using the NTP server and then prints the current time from the RTC to the serial monitor in a more readable format, thanks to the `tm` structure provided by `mbed_mktime.h`.
-This way, accurate time tracking can be maintained, even if the internet connection is interrupted or the system restarts, as long as the RTC's power supply is not interrupted.
+Once the RTC has been synchronized in the setup, the sketch enters an infinite loop.
+In this loop, every 5 seconds, it retrieves the current time from the RTC and prints it to the serial monitor in a more readable format, using the tm structure provided by `mbed_mktime.h`.
+This ensures that even if the internet connection is interrupted or the system restarts, as long as the RTC's power supply is not interrupted, accurate time tracking is maintained.
 You should see the following output in the Arduino IDE's Serial Monitor:

 ![Example sketch output in the Arduino IDE's Serial Monitor](assets/user-manual-18.png)